 - Trouble with balance and walking

 - Loss of control over the bladder or bowels

 This type starts from cells at the base of the brain near the pituitary gland.
-It's most common in children and in people older than 45.
+Craniopharyngiomas are made up of solid parts and fluid-filled pockets called cysts.
+They’re most common in children between 5 and 14 and in adults older than 45.